AndrewNeo82/Rock_Paper_Scissors/README.md

 I realised when i had copy pasted the code from my Win message function i had neglected to change "const winMessage = winMessages[winIndex];" to loseMessages[loseIndex];.
 Once i made this change the function worked as intended.

+* The player choice would occasionally return undefined error in the console

+I solved this by changing "const playerChoice = event.target.dataset.choice;" in the gamePlay function to "const playerChoice = this.dataset.choice;"

 ## Validator Testing

 ### HTML